Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

   page at: https://cran.r-project.org/
   So if you are installing/updating R for the release builds, use that.

-- For BioC devel it depends:
+- For BioC devel, it depends:
   * The BioC devel cycle that runs from Spring to Fall uses the same R as the current BioC release.
   * The BioC devel cycle that runs from Fall to Spring uses R devel.